 The bonus of having a virtual assistant on a retainer is they will help you manage all the backend and communications with these programs.

-When Hiring Choose an Experienced Assistant
+Considerations When Hiring a Virtual Assistant

 A virtual assistant in Australia offers hourly rates between $30 to $60.
 These rates are based on their qualification, expertise and experience.
 A common misconception when looking to hire a virtual assistant is basing your hiring purely on their hourly rate, rather than the time taken to complete tasks.